 All applications will be assessed together after the closing date and applicants will be informed during October 2018.

-THE LOCAL FUND - Harrogate District - closed for applications
+THE LOCAL FUND - Harrogate District - closed for applications on 4 June 2019

 THE LOCAL FUND - Harrogate District is an innovative approach to creating a local, long term sustainable fund to support charitable activity in Harrogate district.

 In this first funding round, grants are available of between £200 and £3,000.